All Episodes

 This ongoing continuing resolution business, it's a ploy by Harry Reid to avoid having a budget.

-This is going to allow Boehner to stand by notion he's not going to break the rules.
+This is going to allow Boehner to stand by his notion he's not going to break the rules.

-But if he had a budget, this was part of a budget deal.
+If he had a budget, this was part of a budget deal.

 They could defund it, vote on it.

-Bader doesn't want to do that because it's part of the continuing resolution.
+Boehner doesn't want to do that because it's part of the continuing resolution.

-This is about the 105 billion dollars Pelosi snuck in the bill that our implementation costs every year is a chance to wipe it out.
+This is about the $105 billion Pelosi snuck in the bill that our implementation costs every year.

 It's what the election was about in November.

-And yet it seems like fear over shutting down the government and the aftermath of that is a far greater concern to the Republicans in Washington than actually getting rid of this monstrosity.
+And yet, it seems like fear over shutting down the government and the aftermath of that is a far greater concern to the Republicans in Washington than actually getting rid of this monstrosity.

-AP has a story, conservative Republicans on Capitol Hill began yesterday to come out against the continuing resolution to keep the government running for three more weeks while the White House and Republican lawmakers seek a longer-term agreement on spending cuts.
+Conservative Republicans on Capitol Hill began yesterday to come out against the continuing resolution to keep the government running for three more weeks while the White House and Republican lawmakers seek a longer-term agreement on spending cuts.

 Congress needs to do better than cutting spending a few billion dollars at a time.

-Over in the Senate, Marco Rubio announced his opposition to the upcoming measure, saying Washington politicians of both parties are scrambling to put together a two and three-week plan to keep funding the government while not fundamentally changing the behavior that's gotten us into this mess to begin with, and he doesn't want any part of it.
+Over in the Senate, Marco Rubio announced his opposition to the upcoming measure, saying Washington politicians of both parties are scrambling to put together a two- and three-week plan to keep funding the government while not fundamentally changing the behavior that's gotten us into this mess to begin with, and he doesn't want any part of it.

-Here's a little bit, audio subite 17 of what he had to say yesterday.
+Here's a little bit, Audio Subite 17, of what he had to say yesterday.

 And that's the reason why we're facing a shutdown.